aloicerains/alx-higher_level_programming/0x0A-python-inheritance/README.md

 2. Function returns true if the object is exactly an instance of the specified(type of) class otherwise false.
 3. Function returns true if object is an instance of class.
 4. Function returns true if the object is an instance of a class that inherited(direclty or indirectly) form the specified class
-5. A new empty Geometry Class
+5. A new empty `Geometry` Class
+6. Added `area` method to class `Geometry` raising and Exception error.
+7.